Where should women offer prayer within a mosque? And where did they pray during the lifetime of the Prophet (peace and blessings be upon him)?

 “I was in the front row of women, which was behind the last row of men, when I heard the Prophet (peace and blessings be upon him) say while he was on the pulpit, ‘Indeed, paternal cousins of Tamim Ad-Dary sailed the sea…”

-* Translated from the Arabic original by AboutIslam.net.
+* The article is from our archive.
+It was translated from the Arabic original by AboutIslam.net.
 Sources referenced in the endnotes are the Arabic works, not their English translations.